ra9hur/Spec-Driven-Agentic-Development/README.md

-## The Vibe Coding Stack
+## The Workflow

-A collection of experimental, fast-prototyped projects built using AI-assisted tools.
+This is a collection of experimental, fast-prototyped projects built using AI-assisted tools.
 These projects leverage modern AI-assisted workflows:

-- **Prompt Engineering**: Iterative building with LLMs.
-- **Rapid Iteration**: Focus on speed and functionality over perfect architecture.
+1. Spec Documents (PRD + Requirements)
+2. System Architecture & Tech Design
+3. Testcase Specifications
+4. Project Setup & Detailed Design Plan
-- **AI Assistants**: Built using tools like Cursor, OpenCode or Cline.
+5. Agent Execution : Built using tools like Cursor, OpenCode or Cline.

 ## Navigation & Setup